Q. Does Parliament have an Environmental Policy?

 Q. How does Parliament measure its performance?

 A. Performance is aggregated from various sources such as half hourly electricity readings, gas and water meters and loggers, and a breakdown of our waste figures provided by our waste management contractor.
+We measure the carbon impacts from our supply chain and this is being extended to enable us to establish a carbon account.

 Q. What is Parliament doing to reduce its environmental impact?